malthuswaswrong/Wurkset/README.md

 	* Cluster size.
 Filesystems store files in clusters.
 A 1 b file could still consume 1 kb on disk due to how the filesystem is configured.
 Format the disk to match your use case... or don't.
 Disk space is cheap.
 That's the point.

 * FAQ:
+ 	* Why?
+ 		* Mostly I want to learn how to make a GitHub repo and this is a project I've thought about for a long time.
+I started programming at a company that didn't have a database and I spent many years managing large sets of data exclusivly through the filesystem.
+It's a good cheap solution for "cold data" that doesn't need fast access or as a stand in for a real repository during development.
 	* How do I store extra files?
 		* The Workset class provides the path to the workset.
 Go nuts.
 Just leave the nameof(T).json file alone.